VickyInFrance/VickyInFrance.github.io/_pages/residential_en.md

 ref: residential
 lang: 0
 ---

-Wanting something a bit more immersive?
-Are you moving abroad to work or study but a bit worried of breaking the ice with English language and to feel more at ease speaking everyday English?
+Wanting something more immersive?
+Are you moving abroad to work or study but a bit worried about breaking the ice speaking everyday English, and would like to feel more at ease before you go?

 # Residential courses <img style="float: right;" src="/assets/images/anotherpictureplease.png" width="300" height="100" hspace="30">

 Residential courses from beginner to advanced.
 Maximum of 3 people per level.
-Intensive programme during 3 days with morning and afternoon lessons (9 am to 12 am and 2 pm to 5 pm), accommodation and full board with 3 meals daily, spoken English required at all times.
+Intensive programme during 3 days with morning and afternoon lessons (9 am to 12 am and 2 pm to 5 pm), accommodation and full board with 3 meals daily.
+Spoken English required at all times.

-Longer stays of one week and more, which would include a minimum of 3 hours of English lessons per day and also other activities and/or visits to suit the student:
+Longer stays of one week and more would include a minimum of 3 hours of English lessons per day and also other activities and/or visits to suit the student:
 - English etiquette and English customs
 - numerous outdoor activities can be arranged (skiing, hicking, paragliding, canyoning, sailing, etc..)
-- Cultural visits, near and far (on request)
+- cultural visits, near and far (on request)<sup><span style="color:blue">1.</span></sup>
-- viniculture, wine appreciation
+- viniculture; wine appreciation
-- music, practice and recordings
+- music; practice and recordings
 - cooking

 My husband writes and plays music and is also a wonderful cook (check out [Peter’s daily cooking blog](GiezFoodie.github.io) to see some of his exciting and trusted menus and recipes).

+<sup><span style="color:blue">1.</span></sup> *During minimum stays of two weeks and of groups no greater than 3 people, your programme is tailor-made to suit you, including the possibility of accompanied visits to a choice of European cities.
+Pricing would be calculated according to the length of stay, type of accommodation and ancillary charges, for example the cost of entrance tickets to a venue.*

 ---